lateplate/lateplate.github.io/_posts/2014-08-12-the-snowball-effect-of-minimizing.md

 ---
 layout: post
 title: The snowball effect of minimizing
+type: default
 ---
 Over the last year or so, I've been able to minimize my physical clutter down to a level I'm pretty happy with (mental clutter is a topic for another time).

 I remember it was really hard to get started, though.
 Once I embraced the idea of minimalism, everything in my home started to look like clutter.
 It was a refreshing perspective, but it was also overwhelming.

 But I learned a trick early on that's been immensely valuable: *everything exists to support something else*.
 Getting rid of one thing means dozens or hundreds more will follow.